ReproNim/reproin/README.md

     dbic/QA: new=16 no studydir yet
     PI/Researcher/1110_SuperCool: new=12 no studydir yet

+and you should see a file appeared for the current  year and month under `$BIDS_DIR/reproin/lists`.

 ### Create target dataset

 Now we can create "studydir" for the study of interest, e.g.